 - The $1.3 million VA-funded studywill enroll 136 Veterans, from all service eras.

 WHERE IS YOUR HEMP SOURCED?

-All of our products are derived from beautifully crafted, NON-GMO and pesticide free, Farm bill compliant local Colorado hemp.
-It is organically grown under the sun by professionals who have honed their craft over many years growing within the cannabis industry.
+All of our products are derived from NON-GMO and pesticide free, Farm bill compliant local Colorado hemp.
+It is organically grown under the sun by professionals who have honed their craft by growing within the cannabis industry.
 Our products start with some of the highest quality hemp on the market, and end as the products you love.

 WHAT ARE THE KNOWN AND POTENTIAL SIDE EFFECTS OF CBD?

 Refer to our CBD guide here.
 After sending customer surveys out over the course of 18 months, the overwhelming majority of our customers reported little to no side effects when using our products, even full spectrum CBD products with trace amounts of THC.
 The most common side effect reported is an upset stomach, which is believed to be caused by the coconut MCT oil that we use as our carrier oil.
 None of our customers have reported feeling intoxicated when using our CBD products.